Whitney Woerz: 2019

 Woerz continued to release singles with 600 Volt/RED throughout 2019.
 “Little Bit More” released on May 10, 2019, and Dylan Marko Bell directed a music video for the song that released on July 26, 2019.

-“CARE” released on October 11, 2019, and marked a stylistic shift in Woerz’s music toward the chillwave, alt-pop genre.
+“CARE” released on October 11, 2019, and marked a stylistic shift in Woerz's music toward the chillwave, alt-pop genre.
 Joe Petrilla returned to direct the video for “CARE.”
 The video released on October 11, 2019.
-It took on a less cinematic, more stripped-down style in the vein of Woerz’s sonic evolution.
+It took on a less cinematic, more stripped-down style in the vein of Woerz's sonic evolution.

 Before finishing her senior year of high school, Woerz went on another North American tour.
 She opened for Jesse McCartney in 22 different states across the United States while on the Resolution Tour.

 2020

 In 2020, Woerz signed with Universal Music Group under their 10:22 pm and Island Record labels.
 She released three singles with UMG.

 “Weirdos” was the first single to release under UMG on June 26, 2020.
 A music video directed by Nicholas Ferguson-Lee released on June 25, 2020.
-“Weirdos” continued Woerz’s foray into the alt-pop genre with its accompanying video taking on a low-framerate, alternative aesthetic.
+“Weirdos” continued Woerz's foray into the alt-pop genre with its accompanying video taking on a low-framerate, alternative aesthetic.
 It was also the first Woerz song to not be produced by Rosenstein; Stefan Lit produced “Weirdos.”

 “Retrograde” debuted on August 21, 2020.
-The single was inspired by the Covid-19 pandemic and co-written with Amanda “Ayelle” Lundstedt and Stavro Adamntios Tsarouhas.
+The single was inspired by the COVID-19 pandemic and co-written with Amanda “Ayelle” Lundstedt and Stavro Adamntios Tsarouhas.
 Stavros also acted as producer.
 A music video directed by Hunter Airheart was released on August 27, 2020.

 In December, Woerz released a cover of Christmas Time is Here.

+Following this period, Woerz took a step back from releasing music under her birth name before re-emerging with a new artistic direction.

+2025–present: Rebrand as Whitney Whitney

+After a period of releasing music under her birth name, Woerz reintroduced herself under the moniker Whitney Whitney.
+The rebrand marked a shift toward a more cinematic and alternative pop sound, accompanied by a new visual identity and artistic direction.

+Under the name Whitney Whitney, she released the single "Does The Narcissist Need A Kiss" in 2025, followed by her debut EP under the new name, 1.1.
+She later released the single "Isabelle" in 2025.

+In 2026, Whitney Whitney released the single "A Man Written by a Woman", followed by the EP 1.2.

 Personal life

 Whitney Woerz graduated from Laguardia High School in 2019.
-She currently resides in Nashville, Tennessee and attends classes at Belmont University.
+She resides in Nashville, Tennessee and attends classes at Belmont University.

 Woerz is a mental health activist and has collaborated with the non-profit organization Bring Change 2 Mind since 2014.

 Woerz experienced a spiritual awakening in 2020, now advocating for living with positivity and light and letting go of things that no longer serve you.
 She refers to herself as a “quantum being” on social media.

 Woerz is the daughter of Managing Partner and business owner of Media Storm, A Merkle Company, Craig Woerz and sibling to Broadway performer Ashton Woerz.